bitbytelabio/AIHTTPAnalyzer/README.md

 ## License

-This code may be used to extend the functionality of Burp Suite Community Edition and Burp Suite Professional, provided that this usage does not violate the license terms for those products.
+This project is licensed under the MIT License.
+You may use, modify, and distribute this code.